schrockwell/bodyguard/README.md

 end
 ```

-If you prefer more structure, define a dedicated policy module outside of the context, and use `defdelegate`:
+If you want to keep the policy separate from the context, define a dedicated policy module and use `defdelegate`:

 ```elixir
 # lib/my_app/blog/blog.ex